 Join a Group of Like-Minded People

 Another option is increasing your opportunities for social interaction.
-Classes like fitness, art, or dance can expand your circle.
+Joining groups of like-minded people can encourage growth and improvement.
+Taking classes — like fitness, art, or dance — can expand your circle as well.
 Volunteering, either in person or virtually, can also help you step out of your comfort zone and get to know new people.
 All of these ideas allow you to get out of your own shell and interact with other people while doing something that you enjoy!